Skip to content

 For routine prescribing, the Glasses to Contact Lens Calculator is usually the fastest workflow tool.
 Use this page when you want to isolate vertex distance, check a borderline case, or teach what is happening optically.

-What to do clinically after the math
+What to do clinically after vertex compensation

 Vertex-compensated power is a starting point.
 Final ordering still depends on lens design, fit, comfort, and an over-refraction on eye.
 When powers are high or binocular balance is sensitive, small changes can matter.